GlobalNamesArchitecture/idigbio_client/README.md

 ### Inspect

-Methos in this section supply metainformation important for effective use of the client.
+Methods in this section supply meta-information important for effective use of the client.

 #### Method `IdigbioClient.types`